RohanNagar/thunder/scripts/README.md

 ## Getting Started

 First, make sure you have Node.js and NPM installed.
-If you have run `tools/bootstrap.sh`, you should be good to go.

 Second, install the required NPM packages.